Mangul-Lab-USC/Mangul-Lab-USC.github.io/_posts/2024-01-22-Seungmo-Lee.md

 Additionally, we are thankful to NSF for providing the Student Travel Fellowship allowing Mangul Lab to attend the conference.

-I highly recommend ICCABS and immerse yourself in the world of computational biology.
+We highly recommend ICCABS and immerse yourself in the world of computational biology.